Gooze0100/public_holidays/README.md

 ## Guidlines for future improvements

-- Use foreign keys to countries and other tables because it is same data.
+- Use foreign keys for countries and other tables because it is same data.
 - Implement better unit tests.
+Unit smoke tests.
-- SQL write stored procedures for updates, and update values if not found for countries.
+- SQL write stored procedures for updating (Countries).
 - SQL table column types could be changed, to more useful, for year to tinyInt and etc.
 - GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.

-My worst parts is that I don't know Docker a lot and how to work with. :(

 ## License